LackOfUsernameIdeas/NutriFit/README.md

 ### `api/nutrifit-ed16d-5f412500590f.json`

 Firebase Admin SDK service account key file.
-Download it from the Firebase Console under **Project Settings → Service Accounts → Generate new private key**.
+Download it from the Firebase Console.
 Place the downloaded file in the `api/` directory and make sure the filename matches the one referenced in `server.js`:

 ```js
 process.env.GOOGLE_APPLICATION_CREDENTIALS =